Articles in this section

 Conclusion

-I hope you enjoyed learning about trigger the events in SfDataGrid by using the commands defined in the ViewModel.
+I hope you enjoyed learning how to trigger the events in SfDataGrid using the commands defined in the ViewModel.

-You can refer to our .NET MAUI DataGrid’s feature tour page to know about its other groundbreaking feature representations.
-You can also explore our .NET MAUI DataGrid Documentation to understand how to present and manipulate data.
+You can refer to our .NET MAUI DataGrid feature tour page to learn about its other groundbreaking feature representations.
+Explore our .NET MAUI DataGrid Documentation to understand how to present and manipulate data.

-For current customers, you can check out our .NET MAUI components from the License and Downloads page.
-If you are new to Syncfusion, you can try our 30-day free trial to check out our .NET MAUI DataGrid and other .NET MAUI components.
+For current customers, check out our .NET MAUI components from the License and Downloads page.
+If you are new to Syncfusion®, try our 30-day free trial to check out our .NET MAUI DataGrid and other .NET MAUI components.

 Did you find this information helpful?